-For a guy like Deth, retirement is little more than an empty threat however, and after learning that nemesis Whistler (Stefani) is alive and well and plotting to murder members of the High Council, he is soon coaxed into returning to the fray.
+For a guy like Deth, retirement is little more than an empty threat, and after learning that nemesis Whistler (Stefani) is alive and well and plotting to murder members of the High Council, he is soon coaxed into returning to the fray.
 The problem is, Whistler is no longer in 23rd century Angel City.
-He has slipped ‘down the line’ to 20th century Los Angeles, where he has inhabited the body of Detective Lieutenant Weisling as he attempts to hunt down the ancestors of his targets in order to eliminate them by association.
+He has slipped ‘down the line’ to 20th century Los Angeles where he inhabits the body of Detective Lieutenant Weisling as he attempts to hunt down the ancestors of his targets and eliminate them by association.

 One of the three council members has already been ‘vapourised’ in this way.
 Of course, if that had happened he never would have been a Council member in the first place, and perhaps no Council would ever have existed, but as soon as you begin to contemplate such matters the movie’s whole world falls apart.

-Armed with two vials of serum antidote, Jack has to locate the inhabited detective Weisling and transfer his mind back to the 23rd century where his captured vessel can be prosecuted to the full extent of the law, but when one vial breaks Jack has a decision to make: he can either deal with Whistler in the way he has always wanted, avenging his wife’s death and making the leap home, or he can deal with him in the correct way and live out the rest of his life with Helen Hunt…
+Armed with two vials of serum antidote, Jack has to locate the inhabited detective Weisling and transfer his mind back to the 23rd century where his captured vessel can be prosecuted to the full extent of the law, but when one vial breaks Jack has a decision to make: he can either deal with Whistler in the vengeful way he wants and make the leap home, or he can deal with him in the correct way and live out the rest of his life with Helen Hunt…

 Well, at least he’d get to sleep with her.